ACG Wealth Makes New $208,000 Investment in TowneBank (NASDAQ:TOWN)

 Several brokerages recently issued reports on TOWN.
 Piper Sandler raised shares of TowneBank from a “neutral” rating to an “overweight” rating and raised their target price for the stock from $25.00 to $28.00 in a report on Wednesday, February 3rd.
 Zacks Investment Research upgraded shares of TowneBank from a “hold” rating to a “strong-buy” rating and set a $29.00 price target on the stock in a research report on Saturday, February 6th.

-TowneBank (NASDAQ:TOWN) last announced its earnings results on Thursday, April 29th.
-The bank reported $0.95 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.35.
+TowneBank (NASDAQ:TOWN) last released its quarterly earnings results on Thursday, April 29th.
+The bank reported $0.95 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.35.
 TowneBank had a net margin of 18.05% and a return on equity of 7.74%.
 Research analysts predict that TowneBank will post 1.75 earnings per share for the current fiscal year.

 The business also recently announced a quarterly dividend, which was paid on Friday, April 9th.
 Stockholders of record on Tuesday, March 30th were given a $0.18 dividend.
 The ex-dividend date of this dividend was Monday, March 29th.
 This represents a $0.72 annualized dividend and a dividend yield of 2.26%.
 TowneBank’s dividend payout ratio (DPR) is 37.31%.